 Some argue, however, that the Oxford comma is still redundant in most cases, as sentences can simply be reworked:

 For the sake of reworking a sentence, however, an Oxford comma is worthy of inclusion.

-But a lot of people do it accidentally, especially when they are referring to a company or organisation, which should always be referred to in the singular.
+It’s easy to pluralise accidentally, especially when referring to a company or organisation, which should always be referred to in the singular.